Netflix ‘Bright’ To Star Will Smith, Joel Edgerton: Everything We Know So Far

-Here’s everything we know so far and more about Netflix’s upcoming original movie Bright.
+Netflix has a new upcoming original movie, Bright, and here’s everything we know about it so far.

 During the Academy Awards, Netflix surprised viewers by giving people a first look at their new sci-fi film Bright starring Will Smith complete with a police uniform and a sword.
-The scene, which looked a lot like a cop movie filmed in Los Angeles, turned 180 degrees when an orc — much like the ones you would see in The Lord of the Rings — came out of nowhere pulling a shotgun.
+The scene, which looked a lot like a cop movie filmed in Los Angeles, turned 180 degrees when an orc — that look a lot like the ones found in The Hobbit and The Lord of the Rings — came out of nowhere pulling a shotgun.

 A curiosity among viewers

-The trailer brought up a lot of questions to those who got to preview it during the Academy Awards.
-However, speculations of a new movie trailer in theaters immediately died down after seeing the words at the end of the clip: “Only on Netflix.”
+The trailer stirred up the curiosity of many during the Academy Awards.
+Some thought the trailer to be for a new action movie in theater.
+However, speculations immediately died down after seeing the words “Only on Netflix” at the end of the 30-second clip.

 Fantasy has become reality.
 Will Smith and Joel Edgerton star in Bright, only on @netflix. pic.twitter.com/FJueEhMFCO